spawnmarvel/quickguides/security-VPN/README.md

 * For authentication type use Azure Certificates.

 In same window there is place to define root certificate.
 Under root certificate name type the cert name and under public certificate data, paste the root certificate data ( you can open cert in notepad to get data).
+* Then click on Save to complete the process.

 ![Point-2-site ](https://github.com/spawnmarvel/quickguides/blob/main/security-VPN/images/point2site.jpg)